We ship orders within 48 hours for quick delivery.

 Check the old thermostat label, heater label, breaker, or wiring.

-• Black and white wires may indicate 120V • Black and red wires may indicate 240V • A double-pole breaker often indicates 240V
+As general clues, black and white wires may indicate 120V, black and red wires may indicate 240V, and a double-pole breaker often indicates 240V.

 However, wire colors are not always enough.
 Use a voltage tester or consult an electrician if you are unsure.